Everybody wants to have a solid financial plan, but over 40% of Americans don’t have one.

 Do you want to get completely out of debt?
 If so, will have to add up all of the debt you have, and determine how much you have available to pay toward it, and how much time it will take.

 It can be helpful to work with a financial planner to help you target the most worthwhile and realistic goals.
-Mark T. Meredith, CFP® of 4theInvestorGroup commented on this:
+If you are not aware of one in your area, FacetWealth makes it easy to work with a dedicated CFP to help set your goals and get your financial plan rolling.

 Once you have your goals established, it will simply be a matter of working out the details as to how you will accomplish them.